-Although scrotal ultrasound can increase varicocele diagnosis, there are variations in 'optimal' ultrasonographic definitions of a varicocele.
-For example, Eskew et al. concluded that the cut-off diameter measurements for clinical and subclinical varicoceles should be 3.6 mm and 2.7 mm, respectively, as these were the thresholds that most completely eliminate false positives and negatives.
-Pilatz et al. conducted a larger study with 217 subjects and concluded that threshold vein diameter measurements of 2.45 mm when resting and 2.95 mm during Valsalva were optimal for subclinical varicocele detection.
-Results from the present study observed that healthcare practitioners utilize measurements ranging from 2 to 4 mm, reiterating the need for standardization.
+Although scrotal ultrasound can increase varicocele diagnosis, there are variations in "optimal" ultrasonographic definitions of a varicocele.
+For example, Eskew et al concluded that the cutoff diameter measurements for clinical and subclinical varicoceles should be 3.6 mm and 2.7 mm, respectively, as these were the thresholds that most completely eliminate false-positives and negatives.9 Pilatz et al conducted a larger study with 217 subjects and concluded that threshold vein diameter measurements of 2.45 mm when resting and 2.95 mm during Valsalva were optimal for subclinical varicocele detection.10 Results from the present study observed that healthcare practitioners use measurements ranging from 2-4 mm, reiterating the need for standardization.

-The physical maneuvers utilized to diagnose varicoceles via ultrasound also varied among respondents.
-The radiology literature recommends that patients first be assessed in the supine position, with a goal of identifying at least two or three enlarged veins in the pampiniform plexus.
-Radiologists also recommend that patients perform a Valsalva maneuver to distend veins to enable better visualization on ultrasound.
-These recommendations also describe that some varicoceles are only apparent in the standing position, and therefore emphasize the need to evaluate patients erect after waiting several minutes to allow the veins to refill.
+The physical maneuvers used to diagnose varicoceles via ultrasound also varied among respondents.
+The radiology literature recommends that patients first be assessed in the supine position, with a goal of identifying at least two or three enlarged veins in the pampiniform plexus.11 Radiologists also recommend that patients perform a Valsalva maneuver to distend veins to enable better visualization on ultrasound.11 These recommendations also describe that some varicoceles are only apparent in the standing position and, therefore, emphasize the need to evaluate patients erect after waiting several minutes to allow the veins to refill.11

 Lastly, the detection of reflux is recognized as a significant feature of a varicocele.
-The majority of respondents (95.2%, 60/63) in our survey require patients to perform Valsalva during ultrasound examination.
-Despite this overlap with radiologic recommendations, we identified several differences in the ultrasonographic diagnosis of varicocele undertaken by survey respondents.
+Most respondents (95.2%, 60/63) in our survey require patients to perform Valsalva during ultrasound examination.
+Despite this overlap with radio-logical recommendations, we identified several differences in the ultrasonographic diagnosis of varicocele undertaken by survey respondents.
 While all respondents performed ultrasound assessment in the supine position, only 42.9% (27/63) routinely evaluated patients in the standing position, and only 49.2% (31/63) required retrograde flow as a criterion when diagnosing varicoceles.
-As venous reflux and increased heat from venous insufficiency belie the mechanism by which varicoceles impair fertility, a true varicocele should exhibit detectable retrograde flow on ultrasound .
-Overall, these deviations from recommended protocols highlight the need to standardize the ultrasonographic assessment of varicoceles.
+As venous reflux and increased heat from venous insufficiency belie the mechanism by which varicoceles impair fertility, a true varicocele should exhibit detectable retrograde flow on ultrasound.^{12,13} Overall, these deviations from recommended protocols highlight the need to standardize the ultrasonographic assessment of varicoceles.

-The American Urological Association (AUA), American Society for Reproductive Medicine (ASRM), and European Association of Urology (EAU) all state that clinical, palpable varicoceles are associated with infertility, and thereby warrant surgical intervention when semen parameters are abnormal.
-Guidelines currently, however, do not recommend surgical correction for subclinical varicocele, whereas 42.6% (26/61) of survey respondents treat subclinical varicoceles in the setting of infertility and abnormal semen parameters.
-Surgical correction of subclinical varicoceles remains controversial, as well-designed, prospective, randomized controlled trials are lacking and previous publications have shown non-uniform results 5,6,17-19.
-However, the heterogeneity in outcomes may stem from variability in diagnostic criteria utilized, a conclusion supported by the present study's findings.
-Standardizing diagnostic maneuvers and criteria for ultrasonographic varicocele diagnosis can facilitate more rigorous diagnosis, and therefore more accurate assessment of the efficacy of varicocele repair.
+The American Urological Association (AUA), American Society for Reproductive Medicine (ASRM), and European Association of Urology (EAU) all state that clinical, palpable varicoceles are associated with infertility and, thereby, warrant surgical intervention when semen parameters are abnormal.14-16 Current guidelines, however, do not recommend surgical correction for subclinical varicocele, whereas 42.6% (26/61) of survey respondents treat subclinical varicoceles in the setting of infertility and abnormal semen parameters.
+Surgical correction of subclinical varicoceles remains controversial, as well-designed, prospective, randomized controlled trials are lacking and previous publications have shown non-uniform results.^{5,6,17-19} However, the heterogeneity in outcomes may stem from variability in diagnostic criteria used, a conclusion supported by the present study's findings.
+Standardizing diagnostic maneuvers and criteria for ultrasonographic varicocele diagnosis can facilitate more rigorous diagnosis and, therefore, more accurate assessment of the efficacy of varicocele repair.